 Thus, stalemate occurs in the given situation.
 The white king gets stalemated and the game ends in a draw.

-Now let’s discuss about the history of stalemate.
+Now let’s discuss the history of stalemate.
 If you have found stalemate interesting then I think you would also like its history.
 So let’s discuss!

 History Of Stalemate In Chess